conduktor/conduktor-docs/docs/platform/testing/features/building-tests/tasks/load-csv-task.md

 ![](../../../assets/load_csv_example_9.png)

-We produced custom data based on our CSV !
+We've produced custom data based on our CSV !

 You can now complete your test suite with other tasks, such as a consumer task to validate the data at any point of your system.